Adaadat

 Adaadat is a British Independent record label based in London releasing an eclectic mixture of Experimental Music, Chiptune, Noise Music, Art Rock, IDM and Breakcore.
 It was founded in 2002 by Angus Keith and Bjorn Hatleskog.

 The record label was initially set-up to release music by hard to find Japanese artists in the UK.

 Adaadat went on to develop a reputation for "anarchic spliced noise and frenetic live shows".

 In 2005 the Adaadat label was showcased on BBC One World programme broadcast on BBC Radio 1.

 From 2005 to 2006 Adaadat ran a monthly club night at the ICA called Trash Trash Noise Next Door.

-The label currently has (as of December 2013) over 30 releases.